 Zoning: B4 Mixed Use

-Burwood Council engaged an external assessment team, lead by Ethos Urban, to assess this application on behalf of Council.
+Burwood Council engaged an external assessment team, led by Ethos Urban, to assess this application on behalf of Council.

 PROPOSAL

 The application proposes the demolition of an existing above ground car park and construction of the Burwood Urban Park and Cultural Centre.
 This includes the construction of a community and cultural centre, public plaza, café, landscaping and public domain upgrades, basement car parking and other associated works.